Mattrfish/COMP3010-SecOps-and-Incident-Management/README.md

 | stats values(eventSource) by “Services Accessed” by userIdentity.userName
 ```

-**Finding:** The users *bstoll,btun,splunk_access,and web_admin* were identified accessing AWS services.
+**Finding:** The users **bstoll,btun,splunk_access,** and **web_admin** were identified accessing AWS services.
 Knowing exactly which IAM users access AWS services allows the SOC to baseline normal behaviour, detect misuse of generic accounts like web_admin, and investigate suspicious or dormant accounts that suddenly become active.

 ![Figure 6](Images/Question1.png)
 Figure 6: Statistical table of IAM users and the specific AWS services they accessed.